spin-itn/spin-itn.github.io/docs/outreach/seminars.md

 nav_order: 1
 ---

-# SPIN weekly Friday seminars
+# SPIN Friday Seminars

-The SPIN-ITN PhD fellows organize a weekly seminar, with topics ranging from recent scientific results to scientific and transferable skills.
+The SPIN-ITN PhD fellows organize a Friday seminar, with topics ranging from recent scientific results to scientific and transferable skills.
 A schedule of the seminars can be found [here](https://docs.google.com/document/d/1RG_EKlTnwqeV1ovWvbaG3KaZY_bVY0-tuwZmxSet3Pg/edit?usp=sharing), or seen below.
 {: style="text-align: justify;"}

 Recordings of the seminars are posted on the [SPIN Youtube](https://www.youtube.com/@spin-itn) channel (please subscribe!)